Mehified/Wabcogs/README.md

 # Wabcogs

-This is a small set of cog add-ons developed for Red Bot V3.
-Please see https://red-discordbot.readthedocs.io/en/v3-develop/index.html for more details.
+This is a small set of cog add-ons developed for Red, a bot.
+See https://docs.discord.red/en/stable/index.html for more information.

 How to install:
 I am not an official repository, but you may follow any of the major repository instructions.

     [p]repo add Wabcogs https://github.com/Mehified/Wabcogs